What Are The Benefits Of Water Chestnuts?

 The water chestnut fruits contain carbohydrates, minerals, and fair amounts of phenolic compounds.
 The flavonoids, flavones, saponins, phytosterols, oils, and tannins in them contribute to their antioxidant properties.
 It is these polyphenols that scavenge free radicals from your system (14).

-Consuming water chestnuts means supplying your body with all these phytonutritional components.
+Consuming water chestnuts means supplying your body with all these phytonutritional components, which can improve your overall immunity among other health benefits.

 How can you do it?
 Can you eat raw water chestnuts, or should they be processed?